SmartPOV8115/AURA-Browser/README.md

 # AURA Browser Prototype v0.2

-Futuristic browser shell based on the reference UI.
+Futuristic browser shell based on the the UI.

 ## Run
 ```cmd